boderg/recipe-base/README.md

 Fontjoy was used for font pairing and selection for the Recipe Base site.

+Here are screenshots of the font selection.

 | Light background | Dark background |
 | :---: | :---: |
 | ![screenshot](documentation/ux/typeography/fontjoy-pairing-light.png) | ![screenshot](documentation/ux/typeography/fontjoy-pairing-dark.png) |

-Here are screenshots of the font selection:

 Three fonts were decided upon and implemented as follows: